DaoudPiracha/Blog/_posts/2017-08-22-airbnb-price-predictor.markdown

 tags: [AI, Data Science, Python]
 author: Daoud # Add name author (optional)
 ---
 We made a deep learning algorithm that provides a suggested price for potential Airbnb listings in Montreal based on historic prices and Local Logic API data.
-We used Local Logic to get location specific features like ratings for amenties, restaurants etc.
+Local Logic gave ratings for  ratings for amenties, restaurants etc and so was helpful in finding additional location specific features.

 Overall we were accurate to within $10 on our testing dataset.

 This was done for the DataDive 2017 Hackathon.
 We ended up as one of the winnings teams.
 Here is a [link][devpost] to our submission on Devpost.
 Also feel free to check out the [code][github] on Github!!

 Fun Fact: To actually use Local Logic, we had issues with their API call.
 We ended up calling their widget and scraping the HTML from there for each location.
-Calls for some serious hacker cred!!
+This calls for some serious hacker cred!!

 Cover Photo by Adrian Schwarz on Unsplash